MacRover/maxwell/ros_ws/src/viper_control/README.md

 ### Elec - VIPER Load Testing
-After completing the following steps, run the following in `viper_tool`
+After completing the previous steps, run the following in `viper_tool`

 1. `FREEZE`
 2. `SET_MUX_VALUE`, followed by the desired card #